All Collections

 Glycemic load (GL) = GI x grams of carbs; gives you the total exposure to carbohydrates by factoring in the amount/weight of carbohydrates along with the GI.

 Higher GI and GL foods drive blood glucose up rapidly (jagged mountains).
-These rapid increases, as well as diets consisting of high GI/GL foods are associated with poor health outcomes (1)(2)(3).
+These rapid increases, as well as diets consisting of high GI/GL foods, are associated with poor health outcomes (1)(2)(3).

 Conversely, lower GI and GL foods result in more modest increases (rolling hills).
 A low GI/GL diet produces a more stable response and improved health outcomes, including protection against developing Type 2 diabetes (4).